heysourin/Linux-Guide/README.md

 `man <topic>` Displays the manual page for the specified topic, providing detailed information about commands and concepts.

-`cp sourceFolder/fileName.txt destinationFolder` Coopies a file from one folder to another folder.
-(You have to be on the parent folder of both the folders)

 ## SSH & How to Connect to SSH